Wednesday, 13 September 2017

 After lunch we headed down towards Splügen.
 The original route would take us over the Splügenpass into Italy, but the road between the Splügenpass and the Majolapass was closed, due to a major landslide caused by heavy rain.
 So we had to take an alternative route over the Julierpass.
 Turned out to be a very nice road indeed.
 I think the tyres left a fair amount of their rubber on the tarmac there!

 At the foot of the Julierpass we joined the official route again, clocking up some more passes (Berninapass, Forcola di Livigno, Munt la Schera (tunnel) and Ofenpass.
 And not to long after the Ofenpass we reached the foot of the Umbrail.
 But by this time it was already late in the afternoon.
-And as my navigator was feeling the strain, so we decided to skip the Umbrail and Stilfserjoch and head straight into the Vinschgau Tal.
+And as my navigator was feeling the strain, we decided to skip the Umbrail and Stilfserjoch and head straight into the Vinschgau Tal.
 Knowing it would at least take us another hour and half to reach our hotel in Sankt Martin in Passeier.
 In the end it took more than two hours to get there.
-But the local food and home brewed beer did us a lot of good!
+But thanks to the local food and home brewed beer, the day's hardships were soon forgotten!!

 Day three; Sankt Martin in Passeier - Singen